-The grandfather of the butterfly style of netminding was shockingly traded with Ted Lindsay from Detroit to the Blackhawks and it was certainly more beneficial for Chicago.
-Hall would go onto the bets stretch of his career where he would win two Vezina Trophies and was named a First Team All Star five times as a Blackhawk.
-The franchise would rely on his skill as much as they could and had he had a more complete team arguably Hall could have done more in the post season but he was superstar in Chicago and arguably one of the best of all-time.
-As a Blackhawk, Hall would finish first in Goalie Point Shares.
+The grandfather of the butterfly style of goaltending was shockingly traded from Detroit to the Blackhawks, along with Ted Lindsay, and it was certainly more beneficial for Chicago.
+Hall would go on to the best stretch of his career, where he would win two Vezina Trophies and be named a First Team All-Star five times as a Blackhawk.
+The franchise would rely on his skill as much as they could, and had he had a more complete team around him, Hall could have won multiple titles..
+As a Blackhawk, Hall would finish first in Goalie Point Shares five times, and was in the top six Hart Trophy finishes seven times.
+His skill was elite, and, again, what if he had some more help up front?

-Hall would be chosen by the St. Louis Blues in the 1967 Expansion Draft and was still an elite backstop for a few more seasons.
-He would enter the Hockey Hall of Fame in 1975 and in1988, the Blackhawks retired his number 1.
+The St. Louis Blues would choose Hall in the 1967 Expansion Draft, and he was still an elite backstop for a few more seasons.
+He would be inducted into the Hockey Hall of Fame in 1975, and in 1988, the Blackhawks retired his number 1.

 Comments powered by CComment